andi-mache/simple-screen-recorder/README.md

 # simple-screen-recorder
- this is a simple  ,very basic screen recorder
+ this is a simple  ,very basic screen recorder it uses opencv numpy and pillow libraries, it is just a while loop that takes screenshots then combines then to create a video file